BREXIT UPDATE FROM LONDON & CAPITAL

 WHAT IS THE TRANSITION PERIOD?
-WHAT IS THE TRANSITION END DATE?
+WHEN WAS THE TRANSITION END DATE?

 The UK and the EU leaders concluded an agreement on the withdrawal of the UK and Northern Ireland from the EU on 17 October 2019, which entered into force on 1 February 2020.
-The agreement includes a transitional period during which there will be legal and regulatory continuity between the UK and the EU on the basis of the existing rules from the date the UK leaves the EU (31 January 2020) until the expiry of such period (the transition end date).
-The transition period is set to expire on 31 December 2020.
+The agreement included a transitional period, during which there was legal and regulatory continuity between the UK and the EU on the basis of the existing rules from the date the UK exited the EU (31 January 2020) until the transition end date, 31 December 2020.

 WHAT IS PROPOSED BY L&C?

-It is proposed that clients of L&C resident in the EEA will be transferred to a wholly owned EU-based subsidiary.
+It is proposed that the relevant clients of L&C will be transferred to a wholly owned EU-based subsidiary.